+NOTE In some contexts yield is given the semantics of an Identifier.
+See 12.1.2, 12.13, 13.2.1

 Future Reserved Words

 The following words are used as keywords in proposed extensions and are therefore reserved to allow for the possibility of future adoption of those extensions.